ar-io/ar-io-sdk/examples/webpack/README.md

 ## Polyfills

 The `@ar.io/sdk` uses some modern browser features that may not be available in all browsers.
 To ensure compatibility, you may need to include some polyfills.
-This example uses the [vite-plugin-node-polyfills] plugin to include the necessary polyfills.
+This example uses the [node-polyfill-webpack-plugin] plugin to include the necessary polyfills.

 The [tsconfig.json](./tsconfig.json) includes the following compiler options: